tohru-murakami/Yukari_Code_2/Quick_Start_Guide.md

 ## Download Codes, Examples, and Documents

-Download the files from the repository and place them in the Yukari directory.
+Download and unzip all the files from the repository.

 ## Put executable code